Skip to contents

 method = "moving_average"

 Missing values (NA) in nirs_channels will cause an error for method = "smooth_spline" or "butterworth", unless na.rm = TRUE.
-Then NAs will be preserved and passed through in the returned data.
+Then NAs will be ignored and passed through to the returned data.

 Examples